 For more information about America’s Family Pet Expo and the Kid’s Aquarium Contest, call (800) 999-7295.

-Click here for Aquarium Contest Rules & Regulations
+Click here for the Kid’s Aquarium Contest Rules and Regulations.

-Click here to Register for the Contest.
-Contest now closed for 2013.
+Click here to sign up for the 2015 Kid’s Aquarium Contest.